 Resin Driveway Cost

-• How to find and hire a resin driveway installer
+- How to find and hire a local resin driveway installer.

-Want to know how much a new resin-bound driveway will cost to lay?
+Want to know how much a new resin-bound driveway costs to lay in the UK?

 So, how can this guide help?

-In this complete price guide, we break down the cost of driveway installation and the resin material prices (both bonded and bound resin) depending on the size and condition of your current driveway.
+In this resin driveway price guide, we break down the cost of resin driveway installation and the resin material prices (both bonded and bound resin) depending on the size and condition of your current driveway.

 £3,000

-The average cost of installing a resin driveway is approximately £80-£100 per m² and tends to take between two and five days to complete, though both of these factors do depend on the complexity of the job.
+The average cost of installing a resin driveway is approximately £80 – £100 per m² and tends to take between two and five days to complete.
+However, what a resin driveway costs and how long it takes will depend on the complexity of the job.

 So, what factors can affect the cost?

 The time restraints will, of course, be affected by the size of the driveway, its current condition, and whether UV protection is required or not.
-One of the most variable costs, however, is that of the labour you choose to use, which can vary between an average of £150 to £250 per day.
+One of the most variable costs, however, is that of the labour you choose to use, which can be between £150 – £250 per day.

 If you already have a concrete driveway, it may be possible to lay the new resin straight on top.
 However, if not, or if there are significant cracks in the current driveway, then the resin driveway fitter will have to remove the old driveway first and prepare the base.
 As you can imagine, this is time-consuming and will add significant costs to the job.